-For teaching to be effective, it is necessary to:
+For teaching to be high quality, it is necessary to:

-- Assess children's knowledge and skills, to know the pitch of the lesson - Develop a clear and structured plan leading to a well prepared differentiated and well delivered lesson that includes pace, rigour and good use of time - Have a clear learning objective that is shared with the children - Have clear success criteria so children know what they have to do - Self and peer assessment is used against the success criteria - Ensure feedback whether verbal or written is linked to the success criteria - Review the learning at the end of the lesson and link to future learning
+• Assess children's knowledge and skills, to know the pitch of the lesson

+• Develop a clear and structured plan leading to a well prepared differentiated and well delivered lesson that includes pace, rigour and good use of time

-Teaching and Learning Policy October 2018
+• Have a clear learning objective that is shared with the children

+• Have clear success criteria so children know what they have to do to make progress and achieve

-- Use a range of teaching strategies to include: - o effective questioning - o interactive teaching - balance between child/teacher talk - o Teacher questioning, modelling and explaining - Have appropriate challenges and expectations of all children - Deploy teaching assistants effectively - Use appropriate resources - Manage behaviour so that children are keen to get on with their work - Provide a secure and friendly environment in which children can experiment and learn from their errors - Ensure teachers are well informed, confident and enthusiastic - Deliver the lesson enthusiastically so that the children are motivated and enjoy their learning - Ensure opportunities for applying Literacy, Numeracy and ICT skills across the curriculum - Involve all the children - Praise and encouragement to motivate pupils further
+- Use self and peer assessment the success criteria - Ensure feedback whether verbal or written is linked to the success criteria - Review the learning at the end of the lesson and link to future learning - Use a range of teaching strategies to include: - effective questioning - interactive teaching - balance between child/teacher talk - Teacher questioning, modelling and explaining, retrieval and deliberate practice - Set high expectations for all children to achieve and set appropriate challenges - Deploy support staff effectively - Use appropriate resources - Manage behaviour so that children are motivated to get on with their work

+• Provide a secure and friendly environment in which children can experiment and learn from their errors

+- Ensure teachers are well informed, well prepared, confident and enthusiastic - Deliver the lesson enthusiastically so that the children are motivated and enjoy their learning

+• Ensure opportunities for applying Literacy, Numeracy and Computing skills across the curriculum

+- Involve all the children - Praise and encouragement to motivate pupils further

-We base our teaching on our knowledge of the children's level of attainment.
-Our prime focus is to develop further the knowledge and skills of the children.
-We strive to ensure that all tasks set are appropriate to each child's ability.
-When planning work for children with special educational needs we use the information in their Provision Maps.
+We base our teaching on our knowledge of the children's attainment within the curriculum.
+Our prime focus is to develop further the knowledge and skills of the children based on their next steps of learning.
+We recognise that knowledge is cumulative; therefore, the curriculum content is sequential, building on the knowledge blocks previously taught.
+We strive to ensure that all tasks set are appropriate to each child's starting point.
+When planning work for children with special educational needs we use the information in their Individual Provision Maps.
 We have high expectations of all children and we aim to ensure their work is of the highest possible standards.